 Pecan Pie Muffins are one of my absolute favorite, go to recipes I used to use for clients during the holidays.
 Every year I’d give my clients holiday gifts or birthday gifts and one of my go to’s was this recipe.
 Why?
 Because it is the kind of recipe NO ONE would guess is so easy to make.

 This recipe along with others this year is sponsored by Mountain Rose Herbs.
-They’re a company who prides themselves on providing the best spices and herbs you’re going to buy and they care.
-From their site:

 Why are these Pecan Pie Muffins so special?
 Well, for one there is a tiny amount of flour and flax meal in them.
 This makes the muffin dense.
 I know you’re confused about why that is something to want probably?
 Well, it has the consistency of pecan pie filling with the tiniest amount of “muffin” in the mix.